69XAnonymousX69/ScobayDu/README.md

 This is a basic utility written in Roblox Lua to be able to read Roblox model files which are encoded with Roblox's binary format.<br>
 <br/><b>Technical Information:</b> <https://skylar.gg/2020-06-17-Roblox-Binary-File-Reader><br/><b>Roblox Developer Forum Post:</b> <https://devforum.roblox.com/t/roblox-model-file-decoder/630292>

+<h3>📚 Experience</h3>

+* **Business Systems Analyst and Developer at Starboard Studios** • <small><i>11th of August, 2020 - Present</i></small><br/>
+I currently work at Starboard Studios, a Roblox based game development studio which has released game titles such as <a href="https://www.roblox.com/games/2317712696/The-Wild-West-FREE">The Wild West</a> with over 65M+ visits on the Roblox platform.

+  My job is to manage business policy, oversee business systems and infrastructure and make internal decisions regarding development workflows, etc. My job role also involves development related tasks for Starboard Studios such as internal tools, game development tasks and security testing to prevent exploits being abused by players.

+* **Community Manager for Toy Planet** • <small><i>16th of November, 2020 - Present</i></small><br/>
+<a href="https://www.roblox.com/games/5132300825/Toy-Planet-Alpha">Toy Planet</a> is an upcoming game on Roblox.
+My job as the community manager is to manage the Toy Planet community Discord server; making sure that the community is connected to Toy Planet as a product and make changes to maintain community engagement and retention.

+* **Volunteer for Roblox Quality Assurance Team** • <small><i>June, 2017 - Present</i></small><br/>
+I've volunteered for the <a href="https://www.roblox.com/groups/3055661/QA-Testers-of-Robloxia#!/about">Roblox Quality Assurance team</a>.
+This team helps perform quality assurance testing for official Roblox events such as the Roblox Egg Hunt events and also testing for other game developers.
+The role involves efficiently testing games and accurately reporting issues found within these games.

+  _This position is a volunteer position and is not official employment by Roblox._

+* **Participant of the Roblox HackerOne Bug Bounty**<br/>
+I have a general passion for reverse engineering and security.
+Occasionally, I've submitted exploits and vulnerbilities I've found that affect the Roblox platform to Roblox's official bug bounty program and have recieived payment for my submissions. https://hackerone.com/scobaydu?type=user

 <h3>💬 Socials</h3>

 <p>